Skip to:

 Severity: normal Version: trunk

-Component: Extend - BuddyPress Keywords: good-first-bug
+Component: Extend - BuddyPress Keywords: good-first-bug has-patch

 Cc: